Mental Preparation for Civil Service Examination 2018

 (2) I am well prepared and deserve to do my best.
 I know what to expect and I am ready to succeed.

 It should not take too much to figure out which student is going to do better.
 Whether it is looking in a mirror and saying affirming statements or writing a positive thought on your rough paper on test day, it is very important to go into the actual exam expecting to be successful.
-If you expect to fail why would you be at the test in the first place?
+If you expect to fail why would you beat the test in the first place?
 This can be a difficult exercise at first, but you must get yourself in a frame of mind to succeed.
 When you dwell on negative thoughts, your mind is not free to work on the test.
 Trust that you are well prepared.
 If you’ve attended all the classes and done the hard work, you are better prepared than most of the population.
 Have confidence that you are going to be great!

 Also, do not place excessive importance on the exam; keep the Preliminary Examination in perspective.
 Remember that the Preliminary Examination does not measure your intelligence, potential or what you are worth.
 A Preliminary Examination score only reflects how well you performed on the test on a given day, the day of the exam.
 This is not the day that determines the rest of your life.
 If the test does not go as well as planned, you can probably take it later.
-Keep this at the back of your mind, but we are definitely not recommending it.
+Keep this in the back of your mind, but we are definitely not recommending it.

 Know the Test: